Report 5. NVIDIA Dynamo Inference Benchmark

 | Qwen3-30B-A3B-FP8 | 30B | 3B | FP8 | MoE |

-Reasons for choosing MoE (Mixture-of-Experts) model:
+Reasons for choosing an MoE (Mixture-of-Experts) model:

-- GPU memory efficiency maximized with FP8 quantization
+- Maximized GPU memory efficiency with FP8 quantization

 Architecture Comparison